practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Dart/README.md

 $
 ```

-In Ubuntu, Dart can also be installed with the [Futter web framework](https://flutter.dev/) like this: _$ sudo snap install flutter_
+In Ubuntu, Dart can also be installed with the [Flutter web framework](https://flutter.dev/) like this: _$ sudo snap install flutter_

 <br/>